-Tendeka revealed earlier this week that it has signed a new multi-year contract extension, which will enable it to “exclusively deliver” standardised sand-face completion equipment across all Equinor’s assets on the NCS.
+Tendeka revealed earlier this week that it had signed a new multi-year contract extension, which would enable it to “exclusively deliver” standardised sand-face completion equipment across all Equinor’s assets on the NCS.
 This deal builds upon the previous relationship between the two players, including the three-year contract the two firms inked in 2019, which enabled Tendeka to provide sand screen services to the Troll field.

 Commenting on this, Brad Baker, CEO at Tendeka, remarked: “This is real recognition for the work our team has delivered to Equinor for more than a decade.
 It’s also recognition of our drive for innovation on this project and both teams’ joint approach to implementing sustainability measures that can make a difference.”

 The UK-based company explains that this agreement, which includes options for further extension periods, will see it manage the complete sand and inflow control equipment supply chain through standardisation.
 No financial details about this deal were disclosed at this point.

 Karianne Amundsen, Tendeka’s Scandinavia Area Manager, stated: “This award is a result of a wider standardisation initiative which will enable improved logistics, reduced waste and shorter lead times.
 We look forward to continuing our collaboration and delivering great results for Equinor’s assets to support the company in their strategy of creating long-term value in a low carbon future.”